ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 * **Confidential AI and Analytics** enable data and business analytics applications, machine learning models, and applications within secure enclaves.
 Includes SMPC applications that also help gain data insights.

-* **Secure Multi-party Compute** enables distributed SMPC, where participants are ensured that their data and insights are protected even when calculated outside their direct control.
+* **Secure Multi-party Compute** enables distributed SMPC that helps make sure that participant data and insights are protected even when calculated outside their direct control.

 * **Digital Assets** is the trusted platform for digital custody solutions, for storing and transferring high-value digital assets in highly secure wallets, reliable at scale.